-6. Increase in traffic flow
+6. Increase in traffic flow and inadequate public transport

-The streets surrounding Bourne Street are narrow residential streets that are not designed to cater for the increase in traffic flow expected from the expansion.
+The Metro centre is not on a main road and the streets surrounding Bourne Street are narrow residential streets that are not designed to cater for the increase in traffic flow expected from the expansion.
 Since Bourne Street is a cul-de-sac, residents will have no choice but to be forced to be funneled in through the surrounding residential streets in order to get to and from their homes.